Access to Common Areas Clause Samples

 Access to Common Areas.
 Landlord covenants that throughout the Term of this Lease, Landlord shall enforce the applicable provisions of the Condominium Documents and Title Matters to provide Tenant with non-exclusive access to and use of the Common Areas of the Development provided pursuant to the Condominium Documents and Title Matters.

 Access to Common Areas.
-Tenant and Tenant's agents, employees, patrons and invitees shall have the right, in common with other tenants of the Shopping Center and occupants of adjacent land subject to cross-easements and operating agreements, to use the Common Areas, as Landlord shall, from time to time, deem appropriate for the Shopping Center and in accordance with their intended purposes.
-Except for those portions of the Common Areas located on the Premises, Landlord shall have the right, at any time and from time to time, to change the size and/or location and/or elevation and/or nature of the Common Areas, or any part thereof, including, without limitation, the right change the boundaries or sell Common Areas, to construct buildings and/or other structures on Common Areas, and once each calendar year, to erect barriers, for the purpose of blocking off access to the Common Areas in order to avoid the possibility of dedicating the same for public use or creating prescriptive rights therein, provided that the same (i) shall not materially and adversely affect access to and visibility of the Premises and (ii) shall not materially reduce the parking available on or immediately adjacent to the Premises.
+Tenant, Tenant’s agents, employees, patrons and invitees shall have the right, in common with other tenants of Technology Park II and occupants of adjacent land subject to cross-easements and operating agreements, to use the Common Areas, as Landlord shall, from time to time, deem appropriate for Technology Park II and in accordance with their intended purposes.
+Except for those portions of the Common Areas on the Premises, Landlord shall have the right, at any time and from time to time, to change the size and/or location and/or elevation and/or nature of the Common Areas, or any part thereof, including, without limitation, the right change the boundaries or sell Common Areas, to construct buildings and/or other structures on Common Areas, and once each calendar year, to erect barriers, for the purpose of blocking off access to the Common Areas in order to avoid the possibility of dedicating the same for public use or creating prescriptive rights therein, provided that the same (a) shall not materially and adversely affect access to and visibility of the Premises and (b) shall not materially reduce the parking available on or immediately adjacent to the Premises.

 Access to Common Areas.
 County gives child support staff access to the common portions of the building, including restroom facilities, while Child Support occupies the premises.